ray-project/ray/doc/source/cluster/kubernetes/benchmarks/memory-scalability-benchmark.md

 # Experiments

-We've designed three benchmark experiments:
+This benchmark is based on three benchmark experiments:

 * Experiment 1: Launch a RayCluster with 1 head and no workers.
 A new cluster is initiated every 20 seconds until there are a total of 150 RayCluster custom resources.
-* Experiment 2: In the Kubernetes cluster, there is only 1 RayCluster.
+* Experiment 2: Create a Kubernetes cluster, with only 1 RayCluster.
 Add 5 new worker Pods to this RayCluster every 60 seconds until the total reaches 150 Pods.
-* Experiment 3: Create a 5-node (1 head + 4 workers) RayCluster every 60 seconds until there are 30 RayCluster custom resources.
+* Experiment 3: Create a 5-node (1 head + 4 workers) RayCluster every 60 seconds up to 30 RayCluster custom resources.

-Based on [the survey](https://forms.gle/KtMLzjXcKoeSTj359) for KubeRay users, we decided to set our benchmark target at 150 Ray Pods which can cover most use cases.
+Based on [the survey](https://forms.gle/KtMLzjXcKoeSTj359) for KubeRay users, the benchmark target is set at 150 Ray Pods to cover most use cases.

 ## Experiment results (KubeRay v0.6.0)

 ![benchmark result](../images/benchmark_result.png)

-* You can generate the figure by running:
+* You can generate the above figure by running:
   ```sh
   # (path: benchmark/memory_benchmark/scripts)
   python3 experiment_figures.py
   # The output image `benchmark_result.png` will be stored in `scripts/`.
   ```

-* As shown in the figure, the memory usage of the KubeRay operator Pod is highly positively correlated to the number of Pods in the Kubernetes cluster.
+* As shown in the figure, the memory usage of the KubeRay operator Pod is highly and positively correlated to the number of Pods in the Kubernetes cluster.
-In addition, the number of custom resources in the Kubernetes cluster does not have a big impact on the memory usage.
+In addition, the number of custom resources in the Kubernetes cluster does not have a significant impact on the memory usage.
 * Note that the x-axis "Number of Pods" is the number of Pods that are created rather than running.
-If the Kubernetes cluster does not have enough computing resources, the GKE Autopilot will add a new Kubernetes node into the cluster.
+If the Kubernetes cluster does not have enough computing resources, the GKE Autopilot adds a new Kubernetes node into the cluster.
 This process may take a few minutes, so some Pods may be pending in the process.
-This may be the reason why the memory usage is somewhat throttled.
+This lag may can explain why the memory usage is somewhat throttled.